 Ngala Desmond is the founder of Civic Watch, a community based organization which empowers communities to counter hateful rhetoric, both online and offline.
 He has a bachelor's degree in Political Science and a master's degree in Political Science and International Relations, both from University of Yaoundé II.
 He is currently a PhD candidate in Conflict Resolution at the University of Buea.

-He has worked as a political analyst and data analyst.
 Ngala is passionate about community development that empowers local stakeholders to become peace champions.
-He is currently the country project manager for the #defyhatenow initiative in Cameroon where he works with local and international partners to ensure effective implementation of the project.
+He is currently the country project manager for the #defyhatenow initiative in Cameroon, where he works with local and international partners to ensure effective implementation of the project.

-The goals of this project were to increase awareness of inter faith and intercultural dialogues between communities.
-This dialogue is important in community trust building and development.
-The project aimed to promote dialogue between sub-groups in society delineated along ethnic and religious lines.
-The project encouraged understanding, communication and community-driven solutions around faith and cultural values and contribute to building a tolerant Cameroon.
+This project promoted dialogue between sub-groups in society delineated along ethnic and religious lines; encouraged understanding, communication and community-driven solutions around faith and cultural values; and contributed to building a tolerant Cameroon.

-This project increased awareness on the need to sustain social cohesion through interfaith and intercultural dialogues between communities to build community trust and further development.
-The project engaged community faith and tribal leaders in Garoua, Bueau, and Bamenda Cameroon by implementing group and one-on-one workshops.
-150 community members participated in 5 sessions to gain awareness of the important role that community dialogue can play as an Early Warning Earning Response (EWER) mechanism for conflict prevention and resolution.
-Additionally, the project allowed community leaders to take the initiative in local peace processes and encourage peace initiatives by engaging with key community stakeholders.
+Some 150 community faith leaders and tribal leaders in Garoua, Bueau, and Bamenda, Cameroon were engaged in group workshops and one-on-one sessions raising awareness of the important role that community dialogue can play as an Early Warning Earning Response (EWER) mechanism for conflict prevention and resolution.
+Community leaders took the initiative in local peace processes and encouraged non-violent alternatives to resolve conflict.

-Ngala was a participant in the IVLP Project A Global Moment in Time: Peace and Justice organized by the U.S. Department of State and Institute of International Education.
+Ngala participated in the IVLP Project A Global Moment in Time: Peace and Justice organized by the U.S. Department of State and Institute of International Education.

 Ngala's exchange experience led to the development of his IVLP Impact Award Project: “IVLP gave me a unique opportunity to network and learn new skills to mobilize better.
 In this global village it is important to coordinate efforts towards peace as we all seek lasting solutions to conflicts."